swarajbarik/SwagLabDemo/README.md

 Note:
 1. All Scenarios are automated inside src/test/resources/Login.feature
 2. 1 test failed knowingly to show the screenshot attachment for failed cases
+3. To run in Firefox, Open src/test/resources/Login.feature  file > Modify chrome to firefox in line 4.